Jerome-Chauncey/Jerome-Chauncey/README.md

 - **Other Interests:** Responsive Web Design, UI/UX, JavaScript Projects

 ## 🚀 Current Projects
-- 📝 **To-Do List App**: Implementing priority-based sorting, task editing, and additional features
-- 🍜 **Ramen Menu Project**: Adding dynamic rating & comment updates, deletion functionality
+- 📈  **Self Regulation in the financial markets**: A Platform that helps traders and investors manage risks ethically through education, tools and market insights.

 ## 📫 Connect with Me
 - 💬 Feel free to discuss web development, financial markets, mushroom farming, or cool project ideas!
-- 📧 Reach me on whatsaap 0714923182
+- 📧 Reach me on WhatsApp 0714923182

-Thanks for visiting my profile!
-Happy coding! 😊
+Thanks for visiting my profile! 😊